 This is just one example of how campaign ads often wind their way through a news cycle — and the brains behind the campaigns know it.

 Viewers would have had to do like our forbearing tipster and watch CNN all afternoon and well into the evening Tuesday to get something close to the full picture.
-Campaign Desk wouldn’t wish that on anyone.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Campaign Desk wouldn’t wish that on anyone.Liz Cox Barrett is a writer at CJR.